 This is not so much an issue with the vocal as it is with the equipment.
 In particular, the mic choice.

-Rumble and noise, we all know can be useful in some genres, but even too much of it in those can cause your vocals to get a bit muddy.
+We all know rumble and noise can be useful in some genres, but even too much of it in those can cause your vocals to get a bit muddy.
 Most of the time a hi-pass filter will be able to eliminate this issue.
 You can also play with the treble.

 With this issue, you may have to do a little finagling to get the sound just right.
 You may have to use both a high and low pass filter.
 You may have to boost the treble slightly.
 But this problem is fixable with just a bit of patience.